 While many fiscal sponsorship programs exist for filmmakers, WIFV presents a known and trusted entity for its members.
 We further differentiate our program by offering a mentoring component with accomplished WIFV members, by providing access to the Executive Director and her knowledge of funding resources, and by bringing the power of our programming events and workshops to address key education needs.
 We look forward to the many successful film and media projects that WIFV will help usher into creation through our fiscal sponsorship program.

-WIFV is the fiscal sponsor for the following women-made films:
+WIFV is the fiscal sponsor for the following Media projects:

-Ain’t No Back To A Merry-Go-Round – Ilyana Trachtman;
+*Ain’t No Back To A Merry-Go-Round – Ilana Trachtman;

 Average— Tammi Wilson;